 Spinal stenosis symptoms

-Spinal stenosis does not cause any symptoms in and of itself; it is only when a nerve root or the spinal cord becomes compressed by a spinal abnormality that symptoms appear.
+Spinal stenosis does not cause any symptoms in and of itself.
+It is only when a nerve root or the spinal cord becomes compressed by a spinal abnormality that symptoms appear.
 When this occurs, spinal stenosis typically causes patients to experience the following symptoms:

 - Muscle weakness

 Spinal stenosis sometimes causes radicular pain, which is discomfort in areas of the body other than the neck or back.
 This is because the nerves in the spine are responsible for controlling movement and sensation throughout the body.
-As a result, the location of a patient’s symptoms will vary depending on the position of the affected spinal nerve, and can include the neck, back, hips, shoulders and/or extremities.
+As a result, the location of a patient’s symptoms will vary depending on the position of the affected spinal nerve and can include the neck, back, hips, shoulders and/or extremities.

-Treatment for spinal stenosis typically begins with conservative, non-surgical techniques such as the use of pain medication, hot/cold therapy and physical therapy.
-If several weeks or months of these treatments fail to provide meaningful relief, a physician may recommend surgery.
-Laser Spine Institute to learn about the advantages of minimally invasive spine surgery.
+Treatment for spinal stenosis typically begins with conservative techniques such as the use of pain medication, hot and cold therapy and physical therapy.
+In the event that several weeks or months of these treatments fail to provide meaningful relief, a doctor may recommend surgery.
+If this is the case for you, contact Laser Spine Institute to learn about the advantages of minimally invasive spine surgery.